Innovative Pressure Cleaning Frequently Asked Questions (FAQs)

 Can you remove graffiti?

 Graffiti is another FAQ we get and the answer is simply, absolutely!
 Not only can we remove all paint-based graffiti, but we do it safely.
 In some instances, graffiti may be found near vegetation or other sensitive surfaces.
 With our environmentally friendly graffiti removal products, we can get rid of the graffiti without damaging the surrounding area.

 Is it true my garage can experience severe damage from a lack of pressure washing?

+Another FAQ we get!
 Pressure washing horizontal surfaces is crucial in areas that experience colder climates and require salt application on the roads and sidewalks during the winter.
 Salt is extremely corrosive and can cause surfaces, such as concrete, to quickly deteriorate.

 In examples such as parking garages where there is rebar or tension cables within the concrete, the salt can actually compromise the integrity of the floors as it deteriorates the metal and causes the concrete to crack.
 This can be prevented with a regular pressure washing maintenance cleaning every year.
 We also recommend applying water repellent to concrete floors in order to further protect the surface and prevent water penetration issues.
 If you have any more questions that weren’t answered in our FAQ section contact us regarding your FAQ below!

-Have a Question That Wasn’t Answered Above?
+Have a Question That Wasn’t Answered In Our FAQs?